3liz/lizmap-web-client/CONTRIBUTING.md

 #### Requirements

-* Install dependencies :
-    * `npm install` in root directory of the repository.
+* Install dependencies with `npm install` in the root directory.

 It creates a `node_modules/` directory.
 Don't commit it into the git repository!

 #### Installation

 * Build for production (minified JS files) :
-    * From root directory :
-`npm run build`
+    * From root directory : `npm run build`

 Don't commit minified JS files into the git repository.
-They will be built by our continuous integration and added into zip packages that are available on github.
+They will be built by our continuous integration and added into zip packages that are available on GitHub.

 * Build for development (source mapping, build is executed at every change on a JS file) :
-    * From root directory :
-`npm run watch`
+    * From root directory : `npm run watch`

 Look at [webpack documentation](https://webpack.js.org/guides/development/) for other development options (e.g. live reloading)